alaugks/spring-messagesource-xliff/README.md

 * Translations can be split across multiple files; the key is always taken from the unit itself (see [Translation Key](#translation-key)), the filename has no effect on it.
 Since the key is what's looked up, `resname` / `name` must be unique across all files.
 * Files live in the resource folder with extension `xliff` or `xlf`.
 * Supported versions: `1.2`, `2.0`, `2.1` and `2.2`.
-* Each file can optionally be validated against its OASIS XSD schema (1.2 → `xliff-core-1.2-transitional.xsd`, 2.0/2.1 → `xliff-core-2.0.xsd`, 2.2 → `xliff_core_2.2.xsd` with the `metadata.xsd` module); off by default, enable with `validateSchema(true)`.
+* Each file can optionally be validated against its OASIS XSD schema (1.2 → `xliff-core-1.2-transitional.xsd`, 2.0/2.1 → `xliff-core-2.0.xsd`, 2.2 → `xliff_core_2.2.xsd` with the `metadata.xsd` module); off by default, enable with `enableSchemaValidation()`.
 The PGS module attributes are this library's extension and are not part of the OASIS core schema, so they are removed before validation.
 * SAX parser errors are handled by an [ErrorHandler](src/main/java/io/github/alaugks/spring/messagesource/xliff/exception/SaxErrorHandler.java).
 * Each unit yields a **key** (message code) and a **value** (translated text).
 The key is always the resource name (`resname` / `name`), **never** the `<source/>` text.
 See [Translation Key](#translation-key) and [Translation Value](#translation-value).